aidanh2oman/SS3700-Final-Project/Pages/Home.md

 ---

 ## Introduction
-#TODO research question / intro to topic

-## Where to go now
-#TODO explanation of how this project works / how to traverse the network

-If you are looking for an overview of the research we did, you should start in [[History (2000-2020)]] and [[Present (2020-2023)]]

-If you want to see where the research we did has led us, start at [[Future]]
+The goal of this project was to develop an understanding of patient-physician relations in psychotherapy in a digital society.

+patient-physician relations in psychotherapy can fall on a spectrum from no relationship to a healthy [[Therapeutic Alliance]]

+psychotherapy in a digital society consists of traditional psychotherapy that has been developing for quite a long time and new digital technologies.
+The option to use or reject these technologies arguably complicates the patient-physician relationship but there is room for new possibilities if these technologies are accepted.

 ## Abstract
-#TODO summary of project / abstract
+#TODO abstract

 [[History (2000-2020)]] provides an overview of the research we conducted that explains our topic before the impact of COVID-19

 [[Present (2020-2023)]] explains the new technologies, a lot of which were developed in response to COVID-19

 [[Future]] houses our recommendations and concerns, these are our own ideas and reflections that the research has led us to.

+## Where to go now
+If you are looking for an overview of the research we did, you should start in [[History (2000-2020)]] and [[Present (2020-2023)]]

+If you want to see where the research has led us, start at [[Future]], there you can find our reflections, concerns, and recommendations

 ## Timeline
 [[History (2000-2020)]]